-Fishing for crappie provides a lot of angling enjoyment, great food for the table, and an opportunity to enjoy lots of fishing action with friends and family on plentiful fish found throughout the nation.
+Fishing for black or white crappie provides a lot of angling enjoyment, great food for the table, and an opportunity to enjoy lots of fishing action with friends and family on plentiful fish found throughout the nation.
 You can find crappie pretty regularly on most bodies of water and once you understand their preferred habitat, behavior and favorite baits, you will be catching them with regularity.
+And the biggest crappie ever caught was landed just a few years ago in 2018 in Tennessee.
+So catching a state or world record crappie is a possibility every time out.

 In this guide, we will help you prepare to catch crappie with regularity by covering the following crappie fishing topics: